 Outside the main towns, there are lodges and guest houses that provide suitable accommodation for mountaineers and trekkers.
 In particular, the Royal Chitwan National Park in the Terai and the city of Pokhara are popular destinations for outdoor enthusiasts, and there are many affordable accommodation options in these areas.

-Note: A government tax is added to bills, which varies according to the standard of the hotel.
+It is worth noting that a government tax is added to bills in Nepal, which varies according to the standard of the hotel.

 Currency and Exchange rate:

 The currency of Nepal is the Nepalese rupee (NPR).
 As of February 2023, the exchange rate is approximately 1 USD = 119 NPR, 1 EUR = 129 NPR, and 1 GBP = 156 NPR.

 It’s worth noting that the exchange rate can vary depending on where and how you exchange your money.
 You can exchange foreign currency at banks, exchange counters, or authorized money changers in major cities like Kathmandu and Pokhara.
 ATMs are also widely available, although they may charge a fee for foreign transactions.

 It’s a good idea to check the current exchange rate before you travel to Nepal, and to be aware of the approximate value of different denominations of Nepalese currency.
 The Nepalese rupee is available in notes of 1, 2, 5, 10, 20, 50, 100, 500, and 1000 rupees.
 Coins are also available in smaller denominations, but are not common.